Laughlin graduates first female Lebanese fighter pilot

 |0

-This work, Laughlin graduates first female Lebanese fighter pilot, by A1C Keira Rossman, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Laughlin graduates first female Lebanese fighter pilot, by SrA David Phaff, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT